lkreidberg/batman/docs/tutorial.rst

 Error tolerance
 ---------------
-For models calculated with brute force integration ("nonlinear" and "custom" profiles), we can specify the maximum allowed error in the light curve is with the ``max_err`` parameter:
+For models calculated with numeric integration ("square-root", "logarithmic", "exponential", "nonlinear" and "custom" profiles), we can specify the maximum allowed truncation error with the ``max_err`` parameter:

 ::

   m = batman.TransitModel(params, t, max_err = 0.5)

-This initializes a model with a maximum error of 0.5 ppm.
+This initializes a model with a step size tuned to yield a maximum truncation error of 0.5 ppm.
 The default ``max_err`` is 1 ppm, but you may wish to adjust it depending on the combination of speed/accuracy you require.
 Changing the value of ``max_err`` will not impact the output for the analytic models ("quadratic", "linear", and "uniform").

 To validate that the errors are indeed below the ``max_err`` threshold, we can use ``m.calc_err()``.
-This function returns the maximum error (in ppm) over the full range of separation of centers :math:`z` (:math:`0 \lt z \lt 1`, in units of rs).
-It also has the option to plot the error over this range:
+This function returns the maximum error (in ppm) over the full range of separation of centers :math:`d` (:math:`0 \le d \le 1`, in units of rs).
+It also has the option to plot the truncation error over this range:

 ::